numfocus/DISCOVER-Cookbook/04_venue_selection.md

 **Tags:** <span style="color:red">People with Disabilities</span>, <span style="color:red">People with Disabilities</span>, <span style="color:red">Mobility Impairment</span>, <span style="color:red">Hearing Impairment</span>, <span style="color:red">Other Impairments</span>, <span style="color:red">Visual Impairment</span>

 - ✅ Book sign-language interpreters and/or real-time captioning (someone typing captions) for deaf and hard-of-hearing attendees.
+  - If budget does not allow for both sign-language interpreters and captioning, we suggest that you opt for captioning as it tends to create more access for a greater number of people.
+(See "Further Reading" below.)
 - Consider using patterns rather than just color on signs and presentation slides to indicate differences, to make comprehension easier for attendees with color blindness/low vision issues.
 - Provide large-text signs and easy-to-read maps.
 - Provide large-print copies of printed materials, such as program booklets, via printing normally A5 documents on A4, or folded A4-booklets on A3.